-Red Tractor is the certification that gives us all the confidence that the products we are buying and eating has achieved standards across a number of set requirements.
+Red Tractor is the certification that gives us all the confidence that the products we are buying and eating have achieved standards across a number of set requirements.

-Working welfare is also another priority as it’s been suggested the UK agriculture health and safety record is not great.
+Working welfare is another priority as it’s been suggested that the UK agriculture health and safety record is not great.

 For more information on Red Tractor www.redtractor.org.uk